Eleanor Rathbone: Personal life

 At the end of the First World War, Rathbone and the social work campaigner Elizabeth Macadam bought a house in London together.
 The two friends continued to share the house until Rathbone's sudden death in January 1946.

+Rathbone's studies in Classics and Philosophy, as well as her experience of social work led her to reject religion and adopt a rationalist perspective.
+She believed that concern for others was the foundation of ethics.

 Rathbone was a first cousin once-removed of the actor Basil Rathbone.
 Her nephew John Rankin Rathbone was the Conservative MP for Bodmin from 1935 until his death in the Battle of Britain, 1940, when his wife Beatrice succeeded him as MP.
 Her great-nephew Tim Rathbone was Conservative MP for Lewes from 1974 to 1997.

 Her great-niece, Jenny Rathbone, was a Labour councillor in Islington and later was the Parliamentary Candidate for the Labour Party in the South Wales constituency of Cardiff Central at the 2010 General Election.
 She was elected to the National Assembly for Wales as representative for Cardiff Central in the 2011 National Assembly elections.

+Brian Harrison's suffrage interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews, holds a number of interviews with employees of Rathbone's.

+In February 1977 Harrison interviewed Marjorie Soper, who worked for Rathbone at the Family Endowment Society where she was involved in research and propaganda for family allowances which Rathbone considered an integral part of the 'new feminism'.
+Soper also ghost wrote articles for Rathbone.

+In March 1977 Doris Cox was interviewed twice, firstly with Marjorie Soper and secondly with Vera Schaerli (the journalist, also known as Vera Craig).
+Cox and Soper describe Rathbone's personality, her secretarial arrangements and her home, her Parliamentary speeches and relationships with politicians.
+Cox and Schaerli talk about Rathbone's working and domestic arrangements with Elizabeth Macadam, and of the demands Rathbone placed on her employees and her style of working.

+An August 1977 interview took place with Helga Wolff, who became an employee of Rathbone after being introduced by Erna Nelki.
+Wolff was a secretary for Rathbone's refugee work and speaks about the Parliamentary Committee on Refugees as well as Rathbone's secretarial arrangements in the early 1940s.